-23. Only market steers that entered the ring during a show will qualify to compete in the Carcass Contest.
+22. Only market steers that entered the ring during a show will qualify to compete in the Carcass Contest.
 If there is available space on the truck to send additional steers to Tyson, they can be sent but will not be judged.
 All must have a 4-H tag.

-An award will be given by Anderson Land & Cattle & the Decatur County Cooperative Association to the ton four carcases top four carcasses.
+An award will be given by Anderson Land & Cattle & the Decatur County Cooperative Association to the top four carcasses.